Utica man proves it’s possible to escape grasp of dependence on drugs

 Julian said he no longer wanted to be labeled a drug addict and “felt I could do better on this earth as a human being.”
 Julian had attempted sobriety prior to being successful, but did not remain sober.

 He shares that because he also sold drugs in the past, and they were easily accessible.

 “Being on a self-destructive path, you don’t care,” he said.
-Julian spent eight months in jail for selling drugs, and said the subsequent eight years he spent on parole also helped him build accountability.
+Julian spent eight months in jail for selling drugs after being prosecuted by Connecticut Bail Bonds Group in Manchester, and said the subsequent eight years he spent on parole also helped him build accountability.